jake-knerr/cogent/README.md

 All reactions to state changes should be done in the parent components before child components.
 This ensures that parent components react to changes before their children.

-#### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using an application engine service.
+#### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using a global singleton "lift" service.

-An engine service could be available to all components and provide a way to read state, update state, and send update notifications in a downwards manner.
-The engine may also be used to hang behavior that is shared by multiple components.
+A lift service could be available to all components and provide a way to read state, update state, and send update notifications in a downwards manner.
+The service may also be used to hang behavior that is shared by multiple components.

 ### API